 The recommended method of cooperation with the Active Directory is domain mapping (user accounts are saved and managed only in the Active Directory).
 However, this can be undesirable under certain circumstances.
 For example if the Active Directory is implemented in a network where the Windows NT domain or no domain has been used, user accounts are already created in the Kerio Control's local database.
 In such case, the best solution is to keep the local accounts and set only authentication in the Active Directory (so that users can use the same password both for the domain and the firewall).
 If Kerio Control is installed on Windows, it is possible to allow authentication compatible with older systems (i.e. authentication via the Windows NT domain).
-This option is required if the domain server uses Windows NT or if any of the clients in the local network uses Windows of older edition than Windows NT domain is not supported).
+This option is required if the domain server uses Windows NT or if any of the clients in the local network uses Windows of older edition than Windows 2000.
+In editions Appliance and Box, this option is not available (authentication in Windows NT domain is not supported).